drewkerrigan/riak-ruby-ledger/docs/implementation.md

 Upon Actor 2's or Actor 1's next merge, they will find that there is indeed a duplicate, and the following logic happens in order to deal with the duplicate:

 1. A merge occurs, and a string comparison on the actors' ids takes place to see who should own the transaction

-    a.
-If Actor 1 is merging, "ACTOR1" is less than "ACTOR2", so Actor 1 gets rid of the transaction without counting it
+	1. If Actor 1 is merging, "ACTOR1" is less than "ACTOR2", so Actor 1 gets rid of the transaction without counting it
-    b.
-If Actor 2 is merging, "ACTOR2" is greater than "ACTOR1", so Actor 2 keeps the transaction, knowing that Actor 1 should delete it
+	2. If Actor 2 is merging, "ACTOR2" is greater than "ACTOR1", so Actor 2 keeps the transaction, knowing that Actor 1 should delete it

 This approach allows for the case in which Actor1 and Actor2 are simultaneously merging, similarly to when they simultaneously added the transaction